-Suggested Outline: I.
+Suggested Outline:

-- Introduction: - A brief overview of the background or history of the issues - Importance/relevance of the issues to the EU - II.
+- I. Introduction: - A brief overview of the background or history of the issues - Importance/relevance of the issues to the EU - II.
 Proposal/Agenda Topic #1 - Application: - Why is this issue important to your country?
-Or why not? - How is your country affected by this issue? - Resolution: - What elements of the Commission's proposal does your nation support?
-0 - What elements of the Commission's proposal does your nation not support? - Optional: What concessions does your country need from other member nations to make a resolution?
+Or why not? - How is your country affected by this issue? - Resolution: - o What elements of the Commission's proposal does your nation support? - o What elements of the Commission's proposal does your nation not support? - Optional: What concessions does your country need from other member nations to make a resolution?
 What concessions is your country willing to make in order to come to a resolution? - III.
-Proposal/Agenda Topic #2 - Repeat the "Application" and "Resolution" sections for each proposal/agenda topic. - IV.
-Conclusion/Closing Remarks
+Proposal/Agenda Topic #2 - Repeat the "Application" and "Resolution" sections for each proposal/agenda topic. - Conclusion/Closing Remarks

+IV.
 Format:

-- Heading: - Your Name(s) - Your Country - o Your School - Please save your position paper with the following file naming convention: Country_School. - In the event that your school has more than one of the same country, please use the following file name: Country#School - The length of the paper should be two pages (single spaced, 11 or 12 pt. font) - Both agenda items should be addressed in one document

-• Please DO NOT save the document as a PDF as student names and school names are removed for judging
+- Heading: - o Your Country - Your Room Number (1-4) or "Advanced" - Please save your position paper with the following file naming convention: CountryRoom#School. - For example, a paper for Austria in Room 1 should be named "Austria1_AnyHS" - The length of the paper should be two pages (single spaced, 11 or 12 pt. font) - Both agenda items should be addressed in one document - Please DO NOT save the document as a PDF as student names and school names are removed for judging.
+Files should be sent as Word documents (.docx) or shared as Google Docs.